osamahasanone/pv_simulator/README.md

 ## Prerequisites

-You need to have RabbitMQ server installed before getting started, please follow the link appropriate to you OS:
+You need to have RabbitMQ server installed before getting started, please follow the link appropriate to your OS:

   * [Debian and Ubuntu](https://www.rabbitmq.com/install-debian.html)
   * [Windows](https://www.rabbitmq.com/install-windows.html)